RealOrangeOne/hipchat-emoticons-for-all/README.md

 More information can be found in the [Wiki](https://github.com/RealOrangeOne/hipchat-emoticons-for-all/wiki).

 ## Adding Features ##
-If there is something you think could be done better, differently, or something new alltogether, read [This](https://github.com/RealOrangeOne/hipchat-emoticons-for-all/wiki/Adding-Features) to find out the best way to do it and how it's done.
+Think you've found a bug, something not working properly, or got a new feature to add?
+Create a Pull Request with your upated code, and i'll take a look.
+As long as it's passing all it's tests, and the code works when manually tested, it'll be merged.
 Any feature suggestion is appreciated!

 ## Disclaimer ##
 All the time the app has a version of `0.0.0`, the extensions are considered to be unstable and unlikely to work properly, if at all.